Resources

 Nina Gerber is an expressive and versatile guitarist long valued as an accompanist and musicians’ musician but gaining prominence as a soloist.

-Rhiannon Giddens, the brilliant American roots musician, co-founder of the Carolina Chocolate Drops, more lately known for her collaborations with multi-instrumentalist Francesco Turrisi.
+Rhiannon Giddens, the brilliant American roots musician, co-founder of the Carolina Chocolate Drops, more lately known for her collaborations with multi-instrumentalist Francesco Turrisi and her work as Artistic Director for the Silkroad Ensemble.

 Nessi Gomes, raised by Portuguese parents on the Isle of Guernsey and infused by a love of fado, but later finding a spiritual opening on a retreat in Costa Rica and inspired to share música medicina and deeply personal original songs.